 A list of the relevant PSI Core Competency Framework behaviours can be found here.
 In your practice environment, you will be able to provide your student with many activities that will help develop their competency in these areas.
-Examples of activities that your student can complete can be found in the <a href="https://example.com/guidence

 Experiential learning is "the process of learning through experience" and "learning through reflection on doing".
 It would be useful to consider the day-to-day activities that you complete as a pharmacist and consider which of these activities would be appropriate for a 4th-year student.